UMDOER/PSYC341OER/_pages/language.md

 Group to which a person does not belong.
 ### Priming
 A stimulus presented to a person reminds him or her about other ideas associated with the stimulus.
-### Sapir-Whorf hypothesis
+### Linguistic relativity
-The hypothesis that the language that people use determines their thoughts.
+The hypothesis that the language that people use influences the way they think.
 ### Situation model
 A mental representation of an event, object, or situation constructed at the time of comprehending a linguistic description.
 ### Social brain hypothesis